Avoid Social Networking Dangers & Equip Your Child Online

 3. Get your own accounts.
-Learn how each social media platform works, so that you are aware of what kind of content is popular on each one and how the contact faculties work.
+Learn how each social media platform works, so that you are aware of what kind of content is popular on each one and how the contact faculties work, as well as any potential social networking dangers such as private message facilities.
 Follow your kids on social media so you can see what they’re posting.

 4. Have your child leave their phone downstairs when they go to bed.
 This is for multiple reasons – to get a better sleep, for one- but they are also less likely to make silly tired mistakes and if you are really concerned about them, you can check their phone.
 This is not popular with some parents and I did just say to respect children’s boundaries, but I think this one depends on many things such as the age and maturity of your child and the individual situation.
 If I thought one of my kids was in genuine danger I’d hack the whole internet to keep them safe, you know?

 5. Talk to your child’s friends and their parents.
 Find out about their attitudes to social media and what they let their kids do.
 If your child is around other people’s houses, chances are they will have access to apps that they don’t at home or on their devices and this way you can be prepared to chat about anything they might not be comfortable with.